GayashanNA/ECSNeT/README.md

 Distributed Stream Processing applications on Edge and Cloud Computing environments.
 ECSNeT++ is implemented using the [OMNeT++](https://omnetpp.org/) and the [INET framework](https://inet.omnetpp.org/).

+Source is avialble at [GitHub](https://github.com/GayashanNA/ECSNeT).
 For more information please contact [gamarasinghe@student.unimelb.edu.au](mailto:gamarasinghe@student.unimelb.edu.au).

 ## Building the project